datagovuk/guidance/becoming_an_editor_or_admin.md

 Once you are an editor or admin you will see the blue spanner icon when logged in, and can now [publish data](publishing_on_data_gov_uk_overview.html).
 ![editor spanner](images/become_editor_spanner.png)

+# Become an Admin

+Follow the same [instructions as for editor](#become-an-editor) but be sure to mention in your request that you would like be the Admin and take responsibility for approving other users for your publisher (and any sub publishers).